django-cms/djangocms-frontend/docs/source/components.rst

 To just restrict the available choices of icon sets for the user use the :py:attr:`~settings.DJANGOCMS_FRONTEND_ICON_LIBRARIES_SHOWN` setting.

+Icons can be sized.
+Options for icon sizes are defined by the :py:attr:`~settings.DJANGOCMS_FRONTEND_ICON_SIZE_CHOICES` setting.

 Adding custom icon fonts
 ========================